Wandalen/wTools/module/core/variadic_from_meta/docs/api/001_variadic_from_derive.md

 Generated impls reference `::variadic_from::exposed::From1`, `::variadic_from::exposed::From2`, and `::variadic_from::exposed::From3` using absolute crate paths.
 Renaming `variadic_from` via a `package` alias in Cargo.toml will cause the generated code to reference a non-existent path and fail to compile.

+### Error Handling

+All errors are compile-time diagnostics.
+No runtime errors are produced.

+**Unsupported item kind** — applying the derive to a unit struct, an enum, or any non-struct item emits a compile error at the attribute site with a descriptive message.

+**Incorrect crate path** — if `variadic_from` is renamed via a Cargo.toml `package` alias, the generated absolute crate path becomes invalid and the consumer crate fails to compile with a path-not-found error.

+**Unsupported field count** — structs with zero or four-or-more fields compile without error but receive no generated implementations.

+### Compatibility Guarantees

+The generated impl contract (which field-count combinations produce which impl sets) is stable across patch and minor versions.
+Changes to generated behavior require a major version bump.

+This crate is an internal proc-macro dependency.
+Consumers depend on `variadic_from`, which re-exports the derive and provides the stable public interface.

 ### Cross-References

 | Type | File | Responsibility |